vcplusplusofficial/opportunities/README.md

  * [Blogs and resources worth following](#blogs-and-resources-worth-following)

 ## Learning phase building your skillset
+**Learning resources associated with Vassar:**
+* LACOL “Critical Data Science” course for summer credit
+    * Around March, there would be an email sent out regarding summer online learning opportunities, which include enrollment form
+    * Vassar would take around 6-10 students each summer
+* Vassar -- Dartmouth Computer Engineering Dual Degree program
+* RRDAB -- Vassar’s data science student org
+    * There are recordings of past workshops

+**Learning resources outside of Vassar:**

 ## Practicing your Knowledge
 ## Internship Search
 ## Resume